Bar Membership & Registration

-The Juris Doctor (J.D.) law study program when completed over a four-year period is designed to meet the requirements for licensure and admission to practice in the California State Courts and the United States Federal Courts as a California attorney.
+Completion of the Juris Doctor law study program over a four-year period is designed to meet the requirements for licensure and admission to practice in the California State Courts and the United States Federal Courts as a California attorney.

-The requirements for immediate and/or eventual licensure and admission to practice in the courts of other states may not be met by graduation from Northwestern California University.
-Many states within the United States, however, upon application and testing will admit an attorney to practice after he or she has passed the bar of another jurisdiction (e.g. California) and has practiced law for a period of time, usually five years.
+The requirements for licensure and admission to practice in the courts of other states may not be met by graduation from Northwestern California University.
+However, many states within the United States will admit an attorney to practice after he or she has passed the bar of another jurisdiction, such as California, and has practiced law for a period of time, usually five years.

-Every student seeking admission to practice law in California is required to register with the Committee of Bar Examiners within 90 days following enrollment in a law school.
-Those students who enroll in Northwestern California University and who wish to eventually practice law should register with the Committee of Bar Examiners within the stated time period.
+Every student seeking admission to practice law in California is required to register with the Committee of Bar Examiners.
+Students who enroll in Northwestern California University must register with the Committee of Bar Examiners within 90 days of enrollment.